tencentyun/intlcloud-documents/yehe_doc/网络与CDN/NAT 网关/产品简介/使用限制_intl_en.md

 - When an EIP is disassociated from a NAT gateway, the SANT rule is also deleted if the EIP is the only EIP.
 - If the subnet configured for a SNAT rule does not exist, the SNAT rule is deleted as well.
 - If the CVM configured for a SNAT rule does not exist, the SNAT rule is also deleted if this is the last CVM; otherwise, the CVM is deleted from the SNAT rule.
+- Restricted by standard protocols, for the NAT gateways with the same protocol/destination IP/destination port, the number of maximum connections = the number of bound EIPs × 55000.
+To increase the number of connections, bind new EIPs or adjust the destination IP/port.

 ## Service Quota
 The following table lists the restrictions on the supported resources for the NAT Gateway.
-For limits on other VPC resources, see [Quota Limit](https://intl.cloud.tencent.com/document/product/215/38959).
+For limits on other VPC resources, see [Quota Limit](https://intl.cloud.tencent.com/zh/document/product/215/38959).
 <table>
 <tbody>
 <tr>